 He smiled, a sly, knowing smile.
 "That, my dear, is a secret I'm not willing to share."

-The mercenary's hands tightened around her revolvers.
+The detective's hand tightened around her dagger.
 She had never felt so conflicted, so intrigued.
 This man was a puzzle she desperately wanted to solve.
 And she knew, deep down, that this was just the beginning.

-It was now months after that day when the mercenary tried to take the life of the cult leader; they'd been spending a lot of time together, Mostly because she was greatly comforted by his healing capabilities: It never hurts to have a medic, after all.
+It was now months after that day when the detective tried to take the life of the cult leader; they'd been spending a lot of time together, mostly because she was greatly comforted by his healing capabilities: It never hurts to have a medic, after all.

 They went on an expedition to find various herbs that the strange man needed.
 She followed along because she hadn't had any other plans for the day, and she was fascinated by him.

 "So, What the hell do you even do out here?"
-The mercenary asks, kneeling to touch a plant.
+The detective asks, kneeling to touch a plant.
 The man slaps her hand away and side-eyes her.

 "I do many things, but mostly research, pray, and stave off folks that wonder where they shouldn't be."
 He then waves his hand over the plant, causing it to sprout.
 "Which tends to be Grineer, or...
 People either brave or stupid enough to try to kill me."

-"Is that why you get called a Cul-" The mercenary starts but swiftly gets cut off by the man swinging around and, in an instant, having his hand around her throat, lifting her off the ground slightly.
+"Is that why you get called a Cul-" The detective starts, but swiftly gets cut off by the man swinging around and, in an instant, having his hand around her throat, lifting her off the ground slightly.

-"I am merely a man with a fascination with the nature that has reclaimed the ruins of this planet," He says, his voice firm and harsh.
+"I am merely a man with a fascination with the nature that has reclaimed this planet," He says, his voice firm and harsh.
 "If you ever try to call me that again, I'll take my own attempt at killing you.
 And I won't need to try again."